 Greetings.
-In an attempt to slow and understand life’s quickening pace, I’m writing to share my personal perspective on the ageing process, its dilemmas, the humorous self-deception, the insights and the adventure of it all.
+In an attempt to slow and understand life’s quickening pace, I’m writing to share my personal perspective on the aging process, its dilemmas, the humorous self-deception, the insights and the adventure of it all.

 Let’s start with the title I chose for my blog, not out yet.
 I chose it because it signifies my desire to still be in the game.
 At 77, life ain’t over.
 But it’s definitely entered a new chapter!